 Location: Nadi and Suva, Viti Levu.
 See more festivals worth attending in the 10 Best Festivals in Fiji.

 92. Hike to Lovoni Village in a Volcanic Crater on Ovalau Island

 The village of Lovoni was once home to a feared tribe living in the centre of the impenetrable volcanic crater.
-The stories of this tribe are best told on a tour with Epi’s Midland Tour with a guide from the village.
-Full-day hikes to Lovoni are also available with The Baystay in Rukuruku Village.
+The stories of this tribe are best told on a tour with Epi’s Midland Tour with a guide from the village, which can be organised through Lomaiviti’s resorts.

 Location: Ovalau, Lomaiviti Islands.
 Check out more activities here in the 7 Romantic Activities in the Lomaiviti Islands for Couples.

 93. Walk to One of Kadavu’s Exciting Waterfalls